Trump's fate in hands of Justice Dept. after Jan. 6 report - NewsBreak

 Trump's fate in hands of Justice Dept. after Jan.
 6 report

-The House Jan.
-6 committee may have outlined a potential criminal case against Donald Trump , but it doesn't actually bring the former president any closer to prosecution.
+WASHINGTON — (AP) — The House Jan.
+6 committee may have outlined a potential criminal case against Donald Trump, but it doesn't actually bring the former president any closer to prosecution.

 The Justice Department already has been conducting its own wide-ranging investigation into the Jan.
 6, 2021 insurrection at the U.S. Capitol and the efforts by Trump and his allies to undo the results of the 2020 presidential election.
 The special counsel overseeing that inquiry has given no indication of what charges he might bring, but he's under no obligation to take the committee's criminal referral into account or to follow the prosecution roadmap laid out by the panel.